 Know Your Child is Not Alone

-Mira Costa grad and University Penn student, Brian Chao, shares his struggles with depression and anxiety in the SBFC video below.
+Mira Costa grad and University Penn student, Brian Chao, shares his struggles with depression and anxiety in this SBFC video.

 Recommended Online Mental Health Resources and Helplines

 For free confidential crisis counseling, mental health information, and referrals to providers, call the Los Angeles County Department of Mental Health's 24-hour Access Center at 1-800-854-7771.

 The Crisis Text Line has assembled a comprehensive list of referral resources that meet stringent criteria.
 Topics include abuse, self-harm, substance use, grief, isolation, and more.
 Topics are searchable online.
 We highly recommend this resource.

 For information related to warning signs of mental health conditions, as well as a helpline, please visit NAMI, the National Alliance of Mental Illness

 The Child Mind Institute offers free online resources, guides, articles from experts, and symptom checker to provide families with insight and advice on common concerns that many families face, including depression.
 A broad array of mental health issues are addressed.